morete/kubevirt-basics-training/content/en/docs/live-migration/live-migration.md

 ## Introduction

-The Live Migration feature (`LiveMigration`) needs enabled in the KubeVirt configuration running on the cluster (`kubectl get kubevirt kubevirt -n kubevirt -o yaml`).
+The Live Migration feature (`LiveMigration`) is eneable by default in recent KubeVirt Versions, previously it needed to be enabled in the KubeVirt configuration running on the cluster (`kubectl get kubevirt kubevirt -n kubevirt -o yaml`).

 ```yaml
 apiVersion: kubevirt.io/v1